![]() |

 naturalhistoryexplorer.com

-Camelops was one of six genera in the family Camelidae in North America and existed on the western part of North America while llamas existed from coast to coast.
-Since soft tissue is not preserved in the fossil record, scientists are not sure whether Camelops possessed a hump as do modern-day camels, or whether they looked more like their distant relative: the llama.
+Camelops was one of six genera in the family Camelidae in North America and existed in the western part of North America, while llamas existed from coast to coast.
+Since soft tissue is not preserved in the fossil record, scientists are unsure whether Camelops had humps like modern-day camels or looked more like their distant relative: the llama.

-Camelops was a physically imposing beast, standing seven feet tall at its shoulders with an estimated weight of around 1800 lbs.
+Camelops was a physically imposing beast, standing seven feet tall at its shoulders and weighing around 1800 lbs.
 (800 kg.).
-Scientists believe it was both browser and grazer.
+Scientists believe it was both a browser and a grazer.
 Hunting them on foot with spears in the Pleistocene must have been quite a challenge.
 If anything like modern-day camels, Camelops could have easily outrun its human predators.
 Ambushing or trapping the beasts in some kind of natural or manmade enclosure would have been the only way for humans to stack the deck in their favor.

-Both camels and llamas were common in North America up until the end of the Pleistocene when they went extinct with some other large mammals that I have discussed in other articles.
-I believe that there is no single reason for the extinction of camels or llamas or other megafaunal species at the end of the Pleistocene in North America.
-Human predation and climate change appear to be the main culprits.
-With the extended maturation time and long interbirth intervals for the large Pleistocene megafauna, Paleoindians hunting the beasts most likely aggravated an already tenuous survival situation.
+Both camels and llamas were common in North America until the end of the Pleistocene, when they and other large mammals went extinct.
+In my opinion, there was no single reason for the extinction of camels, llamas, and other megafauna species at the end of the Pleistocene.
+Human predation and climate change appear to be the most cited reasons for the megafauna extinction.
+With long pregnancies and wide interbirth intervals, Paleoindians hunting the megafauna just aggravated an already tenuous survival situation.

 2021 Buchholz, Pete